Azure/Azure-Sentinel/Solutions/Azure Firewall/Playbooks/AzureFirewallConnector/readme.md

 ## Authentication
 This connector supports Service Principal authentication type.
 ### Azure Active Directory Service principal
-To use your own application with the Microsoft Sentinel connector, perform the following steps:
+To use your own application with the Azure Sentinel connector, perform the following steps:

 1. Register the application with Azure AD and create a service principal.
 [Learn how](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).